 Want a healthy brain?
-Scientists say, go for a runNovember 28th, 2012 in Health /
+Scientists say, go for a runNovember 28, 2012 in Medicine & Health / Health

 (Medical Xpress)—Physical exercise is just as important as cognitive exercise when it comes to maintaining a healthy brain, according to a new University of Queensland study released today.